What is reconciliation?

 Eight Steps To Biblical Forgiveness

-- Step 3: Have the OFFENDER ask the OFFENDED "How were you wronged when I did (or said).........
-This step allows the OFFENDER to experience in part and hopefully bear the OFFENDED's burdens, (Hebrews 13:2) in a large way, by how the OFFENDED was impacted by the offense.
-We know that Christ suffered and died on the cross for our sins, when we offended Him--it appears important for the human side of the model for the OFFENDER to fully understand the consequences and impact of his sin against.
+- Step 3: You will need to ask the hurt persons, "How were you wronged when I did (or said).......
+This step allows the hurt person to express in their own words, how and what they felt about the harmful action.
+This step allows both parties involved to sense the weight of the wrongful actions.
+(We know that Christ suffered and died on the cross for our sins, when we offended Him--it appears important for the human side of this model for the Wrong Doer to fully understand the consequences and impact of his sin against the other person.)

-- Step 7: Have the OFFENDER ask, "What can I do differently, so I won't hurt you again?"
-Here the biblical act of repentance and the turning away from his sin is brought into the forgiveness act.
-Each now bears the trust and responsibility to bear one another's burdens, and together work out a way in which they can show love and develop trust, based on biblical values and principles.
-It's acceptable to include follow-up meetings, as necessary, to gain feedback, establish accountability so that reconciliation, restitution, and restoration have been completed.
+- Step 7: Ask the person you have hurt, "What can I do differently in the future to keep from hurting you again?
+Here the biblical act of repentance and the turning away from sin is brought into the forgiveness act.
+Each now bears the trust and responsibility to bear one another's burdens, and together work out a way in which they can show love and develop trust, based on biblical values and principles It's acceptable to include follow-up meetings, as necessary, to gain feedback, establish accountability so that reconciliation, restitution, and restoration have been completed.